 Lilith is so much more than a sexually wanton demon who steals babies in the night.
 She was Adam’s first wife, made from the same clay, who refused to be subservient to him.
 She left the Garden of Eden and paired up with the angel Samael (a satan-like figure in Judaism) and mothered many demonic offspring known as Liln.⠀

 In modern times, she’s hailed by some as a feminist hero, for refusing to be considered lower than Adam.
-She appears across many ancient texts, from the Talmud, the Dead Sea Scrolls, and the Kabbalah, and her story may even have roots in Mesopotamian mythology.
+She appears across many ancient texts, from the Talmud, the Dead Sea Scrolls, and texts of the Kabbalah, and her story may even have roots in Mesopotamian mythology.
 So much has been written, and so much can be said about Lilith, and she’s my favorite demon.

 Abezethibou is a Jewish demon, distinguished by his one red wing from when he followed Beezlebub’s fall from heaven.
 He convinced Pharaoh to pursue the fleeing Israelite slaves, and drowned along with the army in the Red Sea after Moses un-parted it.
 He’s currently trapped in a pillar of water, but according to Beelzebub, he’ll return for conquest. ⠀